Mute swan: Predators and mortality

 In their native range, wild boars and corvids such as hooded crows take eggs of mute swan.
 Red foxes, northern pike, and invasive American minks occasionally prey on cygnets.
 In New York (outside of its native range), the most common predators of cygnets are common snapping turtles.
 The wings of the swan are very powerful, though not strong enough to break an adult man's leg, as is commonly misquoted.
 Nevertheless, they can and usually keep most predators at bay and even kill large predators such as red foxes.

-Healthy adults are rarely preyed upon, though canids such as coyotes, felids such as lynx, and bears can pose a threat to infirm ones (healthy adults can usually swim away from danger and nest defence is usually successful), and there are a few cases of healthy adults falling prey to the golden eagles.
+Healthy adults are rarely preyed upon, though canids such as coyotes, felids, lynx, and bears can pose a threat to infirm ones (healthy adults can usually swim away from danger and nest defence is usually successful), and there are a few cases of healthy adults falling prey to the golden eagles.

 Despite having few natural enemies, many mute swans die because of human activities.
 Collisions with power lines and lead poisoning are fatal to mute swans.
 In Great Britain, there has been an increased rate of attacks on swans by out-of-control dogs, especially in parks where the birds are less territorial.
 This is considered criminal in British law, and the birds are placed under the highest protection due to their association with the monarch.
 Mute swans will readily attack dogs to protect themselves and their cygnets from an attack, and an adult swan is capable of overwhelming and drowning even large dog breeds.

 Like other swans, mute swans are known for their ability to grieve for a lost or dead mate or cygnet.
 Swans will go through a mourning process, and in the case of the loss of their mate, may either stay where their counterpart lived or fly off to join a flock.
 Should one of the pair die while there are cygnets present, the remaining parent will take up their partner's duties in raising the clutch.